lisaccheng/BasicFunctions/README.md

 This was written using Python 3.6.5 in Jupyter Notebook.

-The script lists the most used python functions for data manipulation including information on:
+This script lists the most used python functions for data manipulation including:

 1. How to connect to SQL server
 2. How to upgrade/install packages